axelbrz/we-maze/README.md

 - Player 1 always turns right unless the left key is being pressed.
 - Player 2 always turns left unless the right key is being pressed.

+Annoying cars, subway stations and moving buildings are waiting for you!

 ## Installation Instructions

 1. Install Python 2.7.9 from: https://www.python.org/downloads/